nens/lizard-iconfont/README.md

 Requires
 --------

 This package requires Node and NPM.
+Run `npm install` to install the dependencies.

 To generate the icons, run: